Kauhsa/spark-code-camp-example-project/README.md

 *This guide contains a lot of shell commands with example paths – when running these commands, lease double-check you're using correct paths that apply in your case!*

 This is an example project that you can use as starting point to your project.
-The only dependency you'll need is Maven (probably version 3), but if you're using machines in Department of Computer Science, it should be already installed.
+The only extra dependency you'll need is Maven (probably version 3), but if you're using machines in Department of Computer Science, it should be already installed.

 ## What's inside